Boxcar87/Greedygoblin/README.md

 Here's how it works:

 `
-Ethereal items have a purple ETH prior to name
+Ethereal items have a purple ETH pas a prefix
 `

+`
+Enhanced Damage or Enhanced Defense items will show their respective %ED as a prefix `

 `